Paul Hayes (historian): Career

 In 1965, Hayes was elected as a fellow and tutor at Keble College, Oxford, where he remained until shortly before his death, and was also a University Lecturer in Modern History.
 At Keble, he was an enthusiast for college cricket, and was instrumental in securing the admission of Imran Khan, after he had been turned down by Cambridge.

 Hayes was Junior Proctor of the University for the year 1980–1981, with responsibility for enforcing University discipline and sanctions and for the conduct of public examinations.
 In the 1980s, he was Tutor for Admissions at Keble.

 In 1991, as Senior Tutor of Keble, Hayes was involved in a dispute over Phil Weston, a cricketer who had been expected to join the college but did not do so after being refused permission to absent himself for much of his first term on a cricket tour of Pakistan.
 Hayes was accused of intransigence by Peter Roebuck, writing in The Times, but he made a firm reply, and others defended him.

 Interviewed in 2005, one of Hayes’s pupils, the Conservative politician Philip Dunne, said that he had taken no part in student politics at Oxford but Hayes and Larry Siedentop had influenced him by drawing international political themes to his attention.

 Personal life

 On 3 February 1981, at Oxford, Hayes married Ursel Kiehne.
 They had one son and one daughter, born in 1991.

-Hayes died on 30 October 1995, after a long illness, and a memorial service was held in the Keble College chapel on 20 January 1996.
+Hayes died on 30 October 1995, after a long illness.
+A memorial service was held in the Keble College chapel on 20 January 1996.